How does my child qualify for a PUF Pre-Kindergarten program?

 How old does my child need to be to start a PUF Pre-Kindergarten program?

-Children may qualify if they are more than 2 years 8 months of age and less than 4 years 8 months of age on September 1 of the calendar year in which the child is being registered.
+Children may qualify if they are more than 2 years 8 months of age and less than 4 years 8 months of age on September 1 of the calendar year they are attending, as per Alberta Education criteria.

 How many years can my child qualify for PUF Pre-Kindergarten?